Latest Wisconsin news, sports, business and entertainment at 11:20 a.m. CDT

 Johnson withdraws plan to swap Columbus Day for Juneteenth

 MADISON, Wis.
-(AP) — U.S. Sen. Ron Johnson has withdrawn his proposal to eliminate the Columbus Day holiday.
-The Wisconsin State Journal reports that the Oshkosh Republican had proposed an amendment eliminating Columbus Day to a bipartisan bill that would designate June 19, the day slavery ended in the United States, as a federal holiday.
-Johnson said that his proposal was meant to “start a discussion” and he suggested eliminating Columbus Day because few Americans get the day off as a paid holiday anyway.
-He says he in no way is deprecating Christopher Columbus' achievements or expressing any judgment on Columbus' place in history.
+(AP) — U.S. Sens.
+Ron Johnson and James Lankford have withdrawn their proposal to eliminate the Columbus Day holiday.
+The Wisconsin State Journal reports that the two Republicans had proposed an amendment eliminating Columbus Day to a bipartisan bill that would designate June 19, the day slavery ended in the United States, as a federal holiday.
+Johnson said the proposal was meant to “start a discussion” and they suggested eliminating Columbus Day because few Americans get the day off as a paid holiday anyway.
+Johnson says he in no way is deprecating Christopher Columbus' achievements or expressing any judgment on Columbus' place in history.

 VIRUS OUTBREAK-RACINE